East End of London: Inward migration

 In the 1900 General Election Major Evans-Gordon became the Conservative MP for Stepney on a platform of limiting immigration, winning the seat from the Liberal party.
 In 1901, Captain William Stanley Shaw and he formed the British Brothers' League which conducted xenophobic agitation against immigrants in the East End, with Jews eventually becoming the main focus.
 In Parliament in 1902, Evans-Gordon claimed that "not a day passes but English families are ruthlessly turned out to make room for foreign invaders.
 The rates are burdened with the education of thousands of foreign children."
 The campaign led to the Aliens Act 1905, which gave the Home Secretary powers to regulate and control immigration.

 On 4 October 1936, around 3–5,000 uniformed blackshirts from the British Union of Fascists, led by Oswald Mosley and inspired by German and Italian fascism, assembled to begin an anti-semitic march through the East End.
-Up to 100,000 East Londoners turned out to oppose them, resulting in three-way clashes between the fascists, their anti-fascist opponents and the police.
+Around 100,000 - 350,000 East Londoners turned out to oppose them, resulting in three-way clashes between the fascists, their anti-fascist opponents and the police.
 There were clashes at Tower Hill, the Minories, Gardiners Corner (the junction of Whitechapel High Street and Commercial Street) and most famously at Cable Street.
 These engagements, together known as the Battle of Cable Street, forced the fascists to abandon their march, and conduct a parade in the West End instead.

 In the mid-1970s, so-called "Paki-bashing" culminated in the murder of 25-year-old clothing worker Altab Ali by three white teenagers in a racially motivated attack.
 British Bangladeshi groups mobilised for self-defence, 7,000 people marched to Hyde Park in protest, and the community became more politically involved.
 In 1998, the former churchyard of St Mary's Whitechapel, near where the attack took place, was renamed "Altab Ali Park" in commemoration.
 Racially-motivated violence has continued to occasionally occur, and in 1993 the British National Party won a council seat (which they have since lost).
 A 1999 bombing in Brick Lane was part of a series that targeted ethnic minorities, gays and "multiculturalists".